Public Adjuster Tips for Handling Your Hurricane Ian Flood Insurance Claim

 In a scenario with different causes of loss (depending on when and how they impacted the insured property) you may find yourself in the murky waters of legal terms like “concurrent causation”, “anti-concurrent causation”, “efficient proximate cause” and similar terms that have evolved with the expansion of insurance coverages such as all risk coverage as well as exclusions that are written to be exceptions to all risk forms.

 Multiple causation issues and how they impact property insurance coverage has been debated and litigated across the United States.
-As an example, here is a paper published by the American Bar Association on this issue; Concurrent Causation versus Efficient Proximate Cause in First Party Property Insurance Coverage Analysis, by Michael C. Phillips & Lisa L. Coplen.
+Here's a good summary report: Anti-Concurrent Causation and Its Effect on the Efficient Proximate Cause Doctrine In Today’s American Jurisprudence .

 As you can read, different states address causation issues differently.
 The fact that causation has become a big issue nationwide is the result of litigation some years back in California.
 The argument back then was that if an insurance policy was “all risk” and two events occurred at more or less the same time, and damaged or destroyed an insured property, and one cause was covered and one was not then the whole loss would be covered particularly if the covered cause were the efficient proximate cause of the loss.